 We do need more manpower to take on the various jobs required to hold the celebrations each year, otherwise we may be at risk of not being able to continue.

-It’s good fun all through the year, so why not come along to our monthly meetings held at the Hailsham Memorial Institute (HMI) on the first Monday of every month at 8:00 PM.
-Just let the staff know that you have come to the bonfire meeting.
+It’s good fun all through the year, so why not come along to our monthly meetings held at the Grenadier PH on the first Monday of every month at 8:00 PM.
+Just let the bar staff know that you have come for the bonfire meeting and they will direct you to our room.

 Hope to see you there!
-For more information please email us or contact Rose, our chairman on 01323 849562.
+For more information please email us or contact Rose, our Society President on 01323 849562.

 Q. WHY DO YOU HAVE COSTUMES?